Bones (bull): Retirement and legacy

 Two months before the PBR World Finals in 2014, McBride said Bones was one of the most gifted bulls he had been on, and was even harder to ride than World Champion Mossy Oak Mudslinger.
 At the time, Little Yellow Jacket was the solo holder of three World Champion titles, but McBride believed that Bones was more difficult to ride than Little Yellow Jacket.
 He compared Bones to other bulls that could yank a rider down to make them lose their seat like Rampage and Hollywood.
 Hearing of Bones receiving the Brand of Honor was no surprise to McBride, as he considered him one of the greats.
 That year, Bushwacker would win his third World Champion Bull title, and Lambert compared Bones to Bushwacker at the same stage of their bucking careers, noting that Bushwacker and Bones had a similar physicality and demeanor. "[Bones] excelled in all five categories: buck, kick, direction change, intensity and degree of difficulty."
 He could get his front feet 3 to 4 ft in the air and then break over.
 He had a sense for knowing who was on his back.
 He performed at his best with the toughest riders.
 Lambert added that Bones was perhaps the second-best bull the PBR has seen.
 It is widely established that the PBR regards Bushwacker as the best bull they have ever seen.

+Death

+Bones spent the last fourteen years of his life in retirement on Tom Teague's farm in Graham, North Carolina.
+He died there peacefully on August 15, 2024, at the age of 21.
+He was buried next to fellow PBR world champion bull Little Yellow Jacket, who died in 2011.